-8 Drinking Games You Can Play With Friends Virtually
+11 Drinking Games You Can Play with Friends Remotely

 Yes, there’s even an online version of beer pong.

-That being said, with the help of technology and Zoom calls, some drinking games can still be played virtually with a chatroom of pixelated and familiar faces.
+Thankfully, with the help of technology and Zoom calls, some drinking games can still be played virtually with a chatroom of pixelated and familiar faces.
 If you’re craving human connection alongside a generously poured drink, then you’ve come to the right place.
-Here are eight drinking games you can play virtually with friends at your next Zoom birthday party, or over iMessage.
-Just make sure you don’t invite that one friend that keeps freezing.
+Here are 11 drinking games you can play virtually with friends at your next Zoom birthday party, or over iMessage.
+Let's just hope your internet connection is still holding up two years later.

 Never Have I Ever